Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client-Broker Authenticated Connection with Publish in Callback.rst

 **MQTT_Publish_In_Callback example**

-Open the MQTT example "File" -> "Examples" -> "AmebaMQTTClient" -> "MQTT_Publish_In_Callback"
+Open the MQTT example :guilabel:`File -> Examples -> AmebaMQTTClient -> MQTT_Publish_In_Callback`

 Please modify some WiFi-related parameter and some information related to MQTT:

 |image08|